mrziwan89/llm-query-recommender/README.md

 Below are sample interactions showcasing both direct answers and clarifier questions for ambiguous inputs:

 ### Direct Queries
+Direct queries are fully specified requests that the system can answer immediately without asking follow-up questions.
+They either invoke built-in handlers (e.g., `sort` or `group by`) or forward factual questions straight to the LLaMA model.
+Examples include “What is the capital of France?” or “Sort [4,2,9] in ascending order.”

 ```bash
 Query: What is the capital of France?